Skip to content

 conda env create -f environment.yml

-The following recipes are currently available in the NEMO Cookbook and be explored on the Recipes page:
+The following recipes are available on the Recipes page:

-4. Surface-Forced Overturning Stream Functions in potential density coordinates.
+4. Surface-forced water mass transformation in potential density coordinates.

-6. Extracting the Overturning in the Subpolar North Atlantic array.
+7. Extracting volume transports and properties along the Overturning in the Subpolar North Atlantic array.

 Learning More...

-To learn more about the NEMO Cookbook, including how to contribute your own recipes, see the User Guide and Contributing pages.
+To learn more about the NEMO Cookbook, including how to contribute your own recipes, see the NEMODataTree user guide and Contributing pages.